Krk Island Croatia: Road trip route, sights & insider tips (2026)

 Drone rules in Croatia 2025

 Croatia fully adopted the EU drone regulations in 2024.
-With the DJI Mini 5 Pro (under 250g), you don't need a permit, only registration with the Croatian Civil Aviation Authority (CCAA).
+With the most modern travel drones (under 249g) (under 250g), you don't need a permit, only registration with the Croatian Civil Aviation Authority (CCAA).
 Cost: €25.
 Flying is generally prohibited in national parks and nature reserves — fortunately, Krk is not a national park.

 Costs & Budget